 Do You Have to Protect OSB from Rain?

-Unless you live in an arid climate, it will likely rain on whatever you’re building before you’re finished with it.
+Unless you live in an arid climate, it will likely rain on whatever you are building before you’re finished it.
 And it’s also likely that your building site will sit for more than a day or two until the rain (or snow) passes.
 In other words, houses under construction routinely get wet before the frame and roofing are completed.

 Fortunately, OSB for exterior use may already have some degree of waterproofing, as indicated by a stamp on the board.